Beyond Coleman's Instantons

 From the above reasoning, we find that the general form of the potential as $\rho \rightarrow 0$ with finite action is

-where $\Lambda$ and $\Phi_\star$ are arbitrary constants.
-One can straightforwardly verify that Eq.~(\ref{eq:potential_gen_con}) leads to logarithmic divergence of $\bar{\Phi}$ at the origin, but it gives finite action.
-Indeed, the form (\ref{eq:potential_gen_con}) violates one of the assumptions of the theorem \cite{Coleman:1977th}, so that it does not apply in our case.
+where $\Lambda$ and $\Phi_\star$ are constants.
+It is evident that Eq.~(\ref{eq:potential_gen_con}) leads to logarithmic divergence of $\bar{\Phi}$ at the origin, but it gives finite action.
+Indeed, Eq.~(\ref{eq:potential_gen_con}) violates one of the assumptions of the theorem \cite{Coleman:1977th}, so that it does not apply in our case.
 Notice that the potential (\ref{eq:potential_gen_con}) has not been considered in the literature, and here we do not need to introduce a UV cutoff since our integral over $\rho$ is finite.
-See \cite{Sasaki:2024} for discussion of other types of singularities of $\bar{\Phi}$.
-Note also that it is straightforward to show that the potential (\ref{eq:potential_gen_con}) is generic in $d > 2$ dimensions.
+See \cite{Sasaki:2025nzy} for discussion of other types of singularities of $\bar{\Phi}$.
+Note also that the potential (\ref{eq:potential_gen_con}) is generic in $d > 2$ dimensions.

 \textit{Small anisotropic deformation}.
 Let us analyze a small anisotropic deformation $\delta \Phi$ of the $O(4)$-symmetric instanton,